vertica/spark-connector/CONTRIBUTING.md

 After your pull request is merged, you can safely delete your branch and pull the changes from the upstream repository.

+### Step 8: Publish a Release

+Once all of the features and bugs for a given release are complete, follow this release checklist:
+1. Tag issues with a milestone to make listing the changes in a release easier, otherwise look at list of closed PRs since last release
+2. Branch and create a PR for next release by changing the version number under `CONTRIBUTING.md`, `version.properties`, and other files (search for the previous release version in the codebase)
+3. Create a new draft release, listing the features added and bugs fixed (create a new tag for `vx.y.z` when publishing the release, such as `v3.2.1`)
+4. Merge the version update PR
+5. Ensure local code is up-to-date, then build the JARs (`sbt clean package` named `spark-vertica-connector-slim-x.y.z.jar`, and `sbt clean assembly` named `spark-vertica-connector-all-x.y.z.jar`), and attach to the release
+6. If the GitHub Actions tests pass, publish the release
+7. Ask [Vertica open source team](mailto:vertica-opensrc@microfocus.com) to upload the JARs to Maven (takes a few hours for the JARs to show up on [Maven Central](https://mvnrepository.com/artifact/com.vertica.spark/vertica-spark))

-### Versioning
+#### Versioning

 We are targeting support for all Spark releases since 3.0.
 Our release number format is `major.minor.patch`, with the major and minor numbers always trying to match the latest Spark release.